khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies

+### Day 7
+#### <ins>**Validating transactions**</ins>
+The first step of blockchain security is the validation of each transaction.
+The signed transaction can be validated with a public key and signed transaction message with very low computational steps.
+The pseudo for for signing and validating the transaction is as follow.

+Signing(private key, message) => signature
+Recover(public key, signature) => address

 ### Day 6
 #### <ins>**Signed transaction**</ins>
 In a distributed system each transaction must be signed by the private key so every other node can verify that the transaction is issued by the real owner.